Drifting Goals

 The mechanism is based on two competing balancing loops.

-*Loop 1, desired:* Detect a defect, make a hard correction, and pull actual performance up toward the goal.
+Loop 1, desired: Detect a defect, make a clear correction, and pull actual performance up toward the goal.

-*Loop 2, the traitor:* The system resists through delay or policy resistance.
-People become frustrated.
-Loop 2 relieves the pressure by lowering the mental picture of the goal: "We are not doing that badly."
+Loop 2, goal adjustment: The system reacts slowly or resists the change through delay or policy resistance.
+Pressure is reduced by lowering the mental picture of the goal: "We are not doing that badly."

 Architecture Example